-Identifying the exact cause may require extensive troubleshooting of all software components if, caused by the erroneous drivers.
+Identifying the exact cause of this Device Manager Error Code may require extensive troubleshooting of all software components if, caused by the erroneous drivers.
 The widely recommended solution for this error message is to reinstall the driver for the device – the first level of repair that you should attempt.
 Also, always keep your device drivers up-to-date.

 - In Device Manager choose the device and pick the option to uninstall or remove the device.

 - Click on Action and then scan for new hardware.